 NOTE: New user registrations can be requested via the Contact page as the open registration period for the Spring semester is now closed.

-CEMC’s facilities include five studios–one primarily multichannel studio and four workstations, a 14-station teaching lab, as well as several roving performance and field recording systems including a state-of-the-art multichannel rig and a cubic array for installations and research.
+CEMC’s facilities include five studios–one primarily multichannel studio and three workstations, a 14-station teaching lab, as well as several roving performance and recording systems, including a state-of-the-art multichannel rig and a cubic array for installations and research.
 See studios for more details.

 This site acts as a public portal for information about CEMC.
 In addition to public content, it offers student and faculty access to course information, studio documentation, troubleshooting, communication in the form of studio forums (registered users only), news and event listings, as well as personal and shared web/blog space.

 Feel free to peruse these pages and/or request a user account to participate.
 User access will be given to anyone connected with the studios directly including those who have taken courses in digital music previously or other faculty who are interested in using the facilities for creative purposes.Share: